Taxation in France: Professional tax

 The professional tax (taxe professionnelle) is due each year by legal persons or natural persons who are self-employed in France.
 Various exemptions are provided (activities performed by the State, local authorities and public institutions, business and agricultural organizations, etc.).
 The tax base is constituted by the rental value of assets available to the taxpayer.
 This is then subject to discounts or rebates.
 The amount of business tax is calculated by multiplying the taxable net by the rates approved by each local beneficiaries.
 The rates are set by the local communities and organizations, within limits set by national legislation.
-In 2005, proceeds from the business tax amounted to €25.06 bn.
+In 2021, the amount of revenue collected through corporate taxes was €74bn.

 Residence tax

 The residence tax (taxe d'habitation) applies to all buildings sufficiently furnished and their dependencies (gardens, garages, private car parks): the tax is payable by any person who has a residential unit at one's disposal, for any reason (owner, renter, occupant for free), on 1 January of the taxable year.
 The tax base is a notional rental value of the residential property.
-In 2005, the revenue from the housing taxes amounted to €13.37 bn.
+In 2017, the revenue from the housing taxes amounted to €22,575bn.

 Land tax

 The property tax on built lands (taxe foncière) is applied to properties built in France.
 The taxable properties consist of all permanent constructions, i.e. buildings (blocks of flats, houses, workshops, warehouses, etc.).
 The tax base is equal to 50% of the notional rental value of the building (i.e. the value set by the tax administration) and on land/location value.
 There are many exemptions and exceptions.
-In 2005, the product amounted to €17.73 bn.
+In 2018, the product amounted to €42 bn.

 Taxes by source

-In 2007, revenues amounted to €818.9 bn, or 43.3% of GDP.
+In 2022, revenues amounted to 46.1% of GDP.

-There are four beneficiaries of the tax revenues: in 2007, social security administrations have received just over half; the state and the central government bodies near a third; the local administrations (APUL) nearly 13%; the European Union (EU) less than 1%.
+There are five beneficiaries of the tax revenues: in 2017, the "cotisations sociales" received the biggest percentage : 37%, social security administrations have received 17% of it; the state and the central government bodies 32%; the local administrations (APUL) 14%; the European Union (EU) less than 1%.

-Direct and indirect taxes account for 62.8% of total revenues in 2007.
+Direct and indirect taxes account for 46.1% of GDP in 2022.
 State resources come almost entirely from taxes.
-The social security bodies are financed largely by social contributions but also by taxes, including the general social contribution (CSG) and the contribution for the repayment of the social debt (CRDS), which represented in 2007 a quarter of the funding of the Social Security administrations.
+The social security bodies are financed largely by social contributions but also by taxes, including the general social contribution (CSG) and the contribution for the repayment of the social debt (CRDS).
 Local administrations are mostly financed by the four main local direct taxes (housing tax, property taxes and business tax).